John Harvey Kellogg: Biologic living

 Synthesizing his Adventist beliefs with his scientific and medical knowledge, Kellogg created his idea of "biologic living".
-This was the idea that appropriate diet, exercise, and recreation was required in order to maintain a healthy body, mind, and soul.
+This was the idea that appropriate diet, exercise, and recreation was required to maintain a healthy body, mind, and soul.
 As such, the policies and therapies at the Battle Creek Sanitarium were very much in line with these principles of biologic living, such as the focus on vegetarianism or drinking 8–10 glasses of water a day.
 In fact, his belief that biologic living would protect his health was so strong that he did not even feel it necessary to get vaccinated against smallpox.

 Kellogg's philosophy was presented in seven textbooks that were prepared for Adventist schools and colleges.
 In these, Kellogg put his main emphasis on the value of fresh air, exercise, and sunshine, and the dangers of alcohol and tobacco.
 In terms of practice, Kellogg's biologic living was very similar to the methods of Christian physiologists, requiring sexual restraint, total abstinence from drugs, and a vegetarian diet.